Poole Harbour

 A small craft channel runs along the western side of the Swash Channel and is the recommended entrance for leisure vessels.
 It is marked on its western side by a series of lit and unlit red piles on the training bank and bounded on the eastern side by the red can buoys of the Main Swash Channel.
 Vessels using this channel should re-join the main Swash Channel between Number 8 buoy and Number 10 ready to traverse the Harbour Entrance.

-A handy alternative to the main Swash Channel, for those coming along the coast from the east, is to head straight for the entrance via the East Looe Channel.
-This is well marked with port and starboard hand buoys and runs west over the sands before dog-legging round to the southwest close along the shore.
+An alternative to the main Swash Channel, for those familiar with the area and coming along the coast from the east, is to head for the entrance via the East Looe cut.
+This is marked with port hand buoys and runs west over the sands before dog-legging round to the southwest close along the shore.
 It is quite shallow and should be navigated with caution and avoided by deeper draught vessels.
+It can also vary in position so latest Local Notices should be checked.

 The Harbour Entrance is only 300m wide causing tides up to 5kn on an ebbing spring.
 Consult the tidal stream atlas and plan your entrance accordingly.